agingfixed/base_template/ReadMe.txt

 	respect to parent element
 	c.
 Relative is applies changes to where the element would have been in normal workflow if it was at a static position
 	It seems to me that most positioning will be based on absolute

+5. Did a bunch of sizing stuff in css. @media used for sizing (if window is less than amount stuff in effect type of stuff. @ media = Sets the style rules for different media types/devices/sizes (built into css)